lnxchk/chefdk-fundamentals/scene_06.md

 The fourth kitchen command is `kitchen destroy`.

-Destroy is available at all stages and essentially cleans up the machine.
+Destroy is available at all stages and essentially cleans up the instance.

 > It works as all the other commands do with regard to parameters and targeting instances.